darius/expr/README.md

 Installing it
 =============

 To install, put `expr.jar` in your classpath.
+(You'll need to create it first by running `make`, if you downloaded this from GitHub.)

 To try it out, put the `expr` directory in your classpath.
 Then